Mcapp1/Capstone/README.md

 |VGG16|99%|97%|100%|
 |MobileNetV2|94%|88%|100%|

-Since all images are axial slices of a chest CT scan, the ResNet50 model is most ideal to use not only due to outperforming the baseline by 47% but because ResNet50 operates better with grayscale images than the other models.
-Additionally the one image whcih was misclassified as a false negative was misclassified in all models which led me to believe there was an error in pre-processing with this specific image.
+Since all images are axial slices of a chest CT scan, the ResNet50 model is ideal to use not only due to outperforming the baseline by 47% but because ResNet50 operates better with grayscale images than the other models.
+Additionally, the one image which was misclassified as a false negative was misclassified in all models which led me to believe there was an error in pre-processing with this specific image.

 The purpose of this model is to demonstrate the precision and efficiency that deep learning brings to the healthcare field.
 You should never base a diagnosis on what a model says.
 The real-world purpose is for a physician to use a model such as this as a reference.
-By eliminating cases where both a doctor and the model is confident the patient does not have cancer, they can focus on cases they believe do have cancer.
+By eliminating cases where both a doctor and the model are confident the patient does not have cancer, they can focus on cases they believe do have cancer.
 Doing so could save lives and using CT scans has already proven to be the case!

 ## Data Dictionary